 There's nothing like hearing the turn of events on the anniversary of this historical day!
 Here are some details:

 Local resident, Dr. Jay, schedules regular walking tours through the streets of Tombstone.
-He covers the incidents surrounding the Gunfight at the OK Corral in his interesting and entertaining Tombstone Walking Tour>
+He covers the incidents surrounding the Gunfight at the OK Corral in his interesting and entertaining guided walk around town.
+See the details of his and other Tombstone Walking Tours>

 Other Tours through town go over the affairs surrounding the shoot-out.
 The Gunfight at the OK Corral is so identified with Tombstone Arizona, that most tours cover it to some degree.
 Two general tours you can consider will give you an overview of the gunfight: